Krazete/ailog/CONTEXT.md

 # The First Three Months

 The attendance log doesn't show the full context of the [replacement conspiracy theory](https://bilibili.com/read/cv3226164).
-Many fans today ridicule the idea that AI-chan was replaced, but the threat of replacement seemed quite real in the beginning.
+Fans today ridicule the idea that AI-chan was replaced, but the threat of replacement seemed quite real in the beginning.
-This document is an attempt to explain how the rumors began.
+This document is an attempt to explain how the rumors started.

 ## Precursor